adriandolha/ecommerce-demo/README.md

 - place order
 - view order status
 ## Install
 The application is deployed using terraform.
-It was tested on Ubuntu 18.4 Run the following command inside terraform folders:
+It was tested on Ubuntu 18.4.

+Run the following command inside terraform folders:
 ```
 ./deploy.sh apply master dev
 ```
-## Running the Application
+## Testing the Application
 Now that the REST API is up and running we can test it.
 ### Get Products
 GET /products